-There is over 620 miles (1,000km) of bike paths, dedicated bike lanes and combination foot/cyclist paths across Berlin, and many locals find that getting around Berlin by bicycle is a cheap, healthy and feasible way to travel.
+There are over 620 miles (1,000km) of bike paths, dedicated bike lanes and combination foot/cycle paths across Berlin, and many locals find that getting around Berlin by bicycle is a cheap, healthy and feasible way to travel.

-Berlin is largely flat and cycling is a pleasant experience, as most drivers are aware of the large numbers of cyclists on the roads and are accordingly cautious.
+Berlin is largely flat and cycling is a pleasant experience, as most drivers are aware of the large numbers of cyclists on the roads and are therefore cautious and courteous.

-Expats who wish to cycle in Berlin will find that there are plenty of places where they can hire a bike.
+Expats who wish to cycle in Berlin will have a range of bike-hiring options to choose from.
 Alternatively, it is also possible to buy a second-hand bicycle quite cheaply.

 Walking in Berlin

-Often the best way to explore the centre of Berlin is on foot, and walking is sometimes the fastest way to travel short distances in the city.
+Often the best way to explore the centre of Berlin is on foot, and walking is sometimes the simplest way to travel short distances in the city.

-While there are plenty of pavements available for pedestrians, be careful not to mistake them for the red-brick cycling paths, which are for cyclists only.
+While there are plenty of pavements available for pedestrians, newcomers should be careful not to mistake them for the red-brick cycling paths, which are for cyclists only.

 Jaywalking is illegal and most pedestrians in Berlin stick to the rules.